-Scope 3 emissions are taking (rightfully and finally) center stage and the food industry is talking the talk.
-Since 2016, Scope 3 disclosures from food companies in CDP have increased by 113%.
-With more supply chain emissions disclosed, we should be seeing Scope 3 emissions reductions around now, right? …Right?
+Scope 3 emissions are increasingly in the spotlight, and the food industry is beginning to address the issue.
+Since 2016, Scope 3 disclosures from food companies within the CDP have risen by 113%.
+With the growing transparency surrounding supply chain emissions, one might expect to see corresponding reductions in Scope 3 emissions at this stage.
+However, are these reductions being realized?

 Out of the food companies that do disclose Scope 3 emissions, 62% include some form of primary data from the supply chain, a percentage that seems relatively stable compared to the 60% in 2020, and 62% in 2021.